Gautam2920/ultra-edit-recreate/README.md

 # UltraEdit Download Page Clone

-This project is a **clone of the UltraEdit download page**, built using **HTML, CSS, and JavaScript**.
+This project is a **clone of the UltraEdit download page**, built purely using **HTML, CSS**.
 It replicates the design and layout of the original UltraEdit website, providing users with a visually appealing and responsive interface.

 ## 🚀 Features